Edward Guinness, 1st Earl of Iveagh: Record estate

-In 1936 his family installed the "Iveagh Window" in his memory, in the North Transept of St Patrick's Cathedral, Dublin.
+In 1936 his family installed the "Iveagh Window" in his memory, in the north transept of St Patrick's Cathedral, Dublin.
 The window was designed and made by Sir Frank Brangwyn.

-In 1939 Iveagh's sons gave his Dublin home at 80 St. Stephen's Green to the Irish Free State, and it was renamed Iveagh House.
-Since then it has been the home of the Department of Foreign Affairs, and "Iveagh House" has become the metonym of the department.
+In 1939, Lord Iveagh's sons gave his Dublin home at 80 St. Stephen's Green to the Irish Government, and it was renamed Iveagh House.
+Since then it has been the home of the Department of Foreign Affairs and Trade, and "Iveagh House" has become the metonym of the department.

 Family

-In 1873, Iveagh married his third cousin Adelaide Guinness, nicknamed "Dodo" (1844–1916).
-She was descended from the banking line of Guinnesses, and was the daughter of Richard S. Guinness (1797–1857), barrister and MP, and his wife Katherine (1808–81), a daughter of Sir Charles Jenkinson.
+In 1873, Iveagh married his third cousin Adelaide Maria Guinness (1844–1916), nicknamed "Dodo".
+She was descended from the banking line of the Guinness family, and was the daughter of Richard Guinness, barrister and MP, and his wife Katherine, a daughter of Sir Charles Jenkinson, 10th Baronet.

 Adelaide's most famous portrait was painted circa 1885 by George Elgar Hicks.